martinring/thesis/src/4-Timing.md

 can be processed by an SMT prover at design time.
 As mentioned above, the prover quickly finds counter examples since our specification can easily be violated in general.
 By adding run-time information in the form of assertions, we refine the instance on the fly.
-This was realized by establishing a WebSocket connection between the SVG and the Z3 prover.
+This was realised by establishing a WebSocket connection between the SVG and the Z3 prover.
 For this, we use the *websocat* utility, which wraps a WebSocket server around a command-line program.
 This allows us to load the general proof and then incrementally send assertions restricting the state space.

-![The demonstrator is implemented as an interactive SVG document, displayed here in a web browser.](screenshot.png){#fig:screenshot}

 Technically, the arbitrarily mutable state of our simulation is in principle not compatible with the monotonous nature of adding assertions: